wmmihaa/azureiotbootcamp/labs/Lab1.md

 You can run the application from within VS Code by hitting **F5**.

 ## Get temperature readings
 1. Now you’re ready to start receiving sensor data from the TI sensor.
-Let’s start importing the npm package.
-Go back to the console and type:
+Back in VS Code, at the top, create a reference to the TI Sensor package:
 <pre>
-<b>npm install sensortag</b>
+<b>Please note that we are not installing the package yet, as it won't run on your laptop anyway...</b>
 </pre>
-2. Back in VS Code, at the top, create a reference to the newly imported package:
 ```js
 var SensorTag = require('sensortag');
 ```